 I need to make a confession.
 I was obsessed with researching the Insulin Resistance Diet.
-This is why we at DietSpotlight did one of our in-depth reviews, examining the side effects, ingredients, clinical research and level of customer service.
-Furthermore, we looked closely at all sorts of user comments that are posted online.
-At last, we summed up all of the facts and details to give you the information you really need.
+We at DietSpotlight examined the side effects, ingredients, clinical research and level of customer service.
+Furthermore, we picked apart user comments and reviews.
+Then, we summarized and condensed to give you the info you need.

 Here's my caveat: You have to watch which carbs you're eating.

 One user commented, “This book does not really give a guide of what to eat and when.
-Most diabetic exchange diets are structured to include the right ratio of carbohydrate to protein to begin with, and at least give a plan to the people following them.
-This book leaves the reader hanging.”
+Most diabetic exchange diets are structured to include the right ratio of carbohydrate to protein to begin with.”

 On the other hand, a different person said, “This book offers a healthy eating plan that can be followed for life.”